xxleevo/RealDeviceMap-opole/README.md

 * Existing [RealDeviceMap](https://github.com/RealDeviceMap/RealDeviceMap) database.

 ## Install
 1.)
-Clone the repository: `git clone https://github.com/versx/RealDeviceMap-RaidBillBoard raids` (change `raids` to your liking)
+Clone the repository with the correct branch: `git clone -b do https://github.com/xxleevo/RealDeviceMap-opole RDMOPOLE` (change `RDMOPOLE` to your liking)
 2.)
 Change directory to the newly cloned folder: `cd raids`
 3.)
 Install Composer (https://getcomposer.org)
 4.)
 In the clone folder install the composer components required for the project: `composer install`